scalefactory/zcollective/README.md

         --debug                      Enable debugging
         --noop                       Don't make changes
-        --interface-cidr CIDR        Only consider interfaces matching the given CIDR
+        --interface-cidr CIDR        Only consider interfaces matching the given CIDR --connect-by-ip              When adding new hosts, get Zabbix to connect to those hosts by IP address instead of hostname
 ```

 The URL, username and password options are self-explanatory.